German airports disrupted by security staff strike

-DUESSELDORF A strike by security guards over pay has disrupted travel for thousands of passengers passing through two of Germany's busiest airports, the airports and service workers trade union Verdi said on Thursday.
+DUESSELDORF A strike by security guards over pay has disrupted travel for thousands of passengers passing through two of Germany's busiest aiports, the airports and service workers trade union Verdi said on Thursday.

 Around 400 workers walked out of Duesseldorf airport in western Germany, according to Verdi.
 That resulted in 183 flights being postponed until Friday, the airport said.